+Criteria Indicators ТоС

+Outcomes

-Crit eria Indio cator ToC Outcomes 6.1 Any form of discrimination is prohibited.
-6.1.1 (C) A publicly available non-discrimination and equal opportunity policy is implemented in such a way to prevent discrimination based on ethnic origin, caste, national origin, religion, disability, gender, sexual orientation, gender identity, union membership, political affiliation or age.
-Human rights upheld; Safe and decent work 6.1.2 (C) Evidence is provided that workers and groups including local communities, women, and migrant workers have not been discriminated against.
+disci r form of crimination is hibited. !!!
+6.1.1 (C) A publicly available non-discrimination and equal opportunity policy is implemented in such a way to prevent discrimination based on ethnic origin, caste, national origin, religion, disability, gender, sexual orientation, gender identity, union membership, Human rights upheld; Safe and decent work

+Roundtable on Sustainable Palm Oil political affiliation or age.
+6.1.2 (C) Evidence is provided that workers and groups including local communities, women, and migrant workers have not been discriminated against.
 Evidence includes migrant workers' non-payment of recruitment fees.
 6.1.3 The unit of certification demonstrates that recruitment selection, hiring, access to training and promotion are based on skills, capabilities, qualities and medical fitness (based on pre-medical checkup) necessary for the jobs available.
 6.1.4 Pregnancy testing is not conducted as a discriminatory measure and is only permissible when it is legally mandated.
 Alternative equivalent employment is offered for pregnant women.
 6.1.5 (C) A gender committee is in place specifically to raise awareness, identify and address issues of concern, as well as opportunities and improvements for women.

-Crit Criteria cator ToC Outcomes 6.1 Any form of discrimination is prohibited.
-(Continued) 6.1.6 There is evidence of equal pay for the same work scope, unless indicated by performance appraisal, length of service or other salary increment policy defined by the company.
-Human rights upheld; Safe and decent work 6.2 Pay and conditions for staff and workers and for contract workers always meet at least legal or 6.2.1 (C) Applicable labour laws, union and/or other collective agreements and documentation of pay and conditions are available to the workers in national languages and explained to them in language they understand.
-Human rights upheld; Safe and decent work industry minimum standards and are sufficient to provide decent living wages (DLW).
+6.1.6 There is evidence of equal pay for the same work scope, unless indicated by performance appraisal, length of service or other salary increment policy defined by the company.
+6.2 Pay and conditions for staff and workers and for contract workers always meet at least legal or industry minimum 6.2.1 (C) Applicable labour laws, union and/or other collective agreements and documentation of pay and conditions are available to the workers in national languages and explained to them in language they understand.
+Human rights upheld; Safe and decent work standards and are sufficient to provide decent living wages (DLW). !!!
 6.2.2 (C) Employment contracts and related documents detailing payments and conditions of employment (e.g. regular working hours, deductions, overtime, sick leave, holiday entitlement, maternity leave, reasons for dismissal, period of notice, etc. in compliance with national legal requirements) and payroll documents give accurate information on compensation for all work performed, including work done by family members.

-Crite Criteria cator ToC Outcomes 6.2 Pay and conditions for staff and workers and for contract workers always meet at least legal or industry minimum 6.2.3 (C) There is evidence of legal compliance for regular working hours, deductions, overtime, sickness, holiday entitlement, maternity leave, reasons for dismissal, period of notice and other legal labour requirements.
-Human rights upheld; Safe and decent work standards and are sufficient to provide decent living wages (DLW).
-(Continued) 6.2.4 (C) The unit of certification provides adequate housing, sanitation facilities, water supplies, medical, educational and welfare amenities to national standards or above, where no such public facilities are available or accessible.
+- 6.2.3 (C) There is evidence of legal compliance for regular working hours, deductions, overtime, sickness, holiday entitlement, maternity leave, reasons for dismissal, period of notice and other legal labour requirements. - 6.2.4 (C) The unit of certification provides adequate housing, sanitation facilities, water supplies, medical, educational and welfare amenities to national standards or above, where no such public facilities are available or accessible.
 National laws or in their absence the ILO Guidance on Workers' Housing Recommendation No. 115, are used.
-In the case of acquisitions of non-certified units, a plan is developed detailing the upgrade of infrastructure.
+In the case of acquisitions of noncertified units, a plan is developed detailing the upgrade of infrastructure.
 A reasonable time (5 years) is allowed to upgrade the infrastructure.

-Procedural note: The national laws refer to the 'Sierra Leone Revised National Housing Policy, 2006., Final national land Policy of Sierra Leone, version 6, 2015.
-6.2.5 The unit of certification makes an effort to improve workers' access to adequate, sufficient and affordable food.
-6.2.6 A DLW is paid to all workers, including those on piece rate/quotas, for whom the calculation is based on achievable quotas during regular work hours.
+Procedural note: The national laws refers to 'Sierra Leone Revised National Housing Policy, 2006., Final national land Policy of Sierra Leone, version 6, 2015.

+- 6.2.5 The unit of certification makes efforts which effort to improve workers' access to adequate, sufficient and affordable food. - 6.2.6 A DLW is paid to all workers, including those on piece rate/quotas, for whom the calculation is based on achievable quotas during regular work hours.